-A RAST test uses a sample of the patient’s blood to test for allergens.
+A RAST allergy test uses a sample of the patient’s blood to test for allergens.
 RAST stands for radioimmunoassay test, and its purpose is to detect specific antibodies to suspected or known allergens to help guide a diagnosis.
-For RAST tests, your allergy specialist carefully extracts a small amount of blood, which is then tested in a laboratory.
+For RAST tests, your allergy doctor carefully extracts a small amount of blood, which is then tested in a laboratory.

-Advantages of RAST testing are:
+Advantages of RAST allergy testing are:

 - It has high specificity, meaning it can detect specific allergens

 - A person does not have to go off of existing medications

 - Children of any age can take RAST blood tests

 - Only one needle and one blood sample are needed to test for many allergens